okube-ai/laktory/docs/concepts/sourcessinks.md

     [`laktory.models.TableDataSink`][laktory.models.TableDataSink]<br>

-Analogously to `DataSource`, `DataSink` models facilitate writing a DataFrame into a target location.
+Analogously to `DataSource`, `DataSink` models facilitate writing a dataframe into a target location.
 It provides re-usable mechanisms for writing data in various formats, adapting to different execution contexts.